 - José Roberto Castro is a journalist covering politics and economics.
 He is finishing a Master’s Degree in Media and Globalization.
 Previously, he worked at Nexo Jornal and O Estado de S. Paulo before joining The Brazilian Report.

-- On March 30, before political actors even began discussing the postponement of the 2020 elections, our Weekly Briefing raised the main issues with holding the vote in October.
+- On March 30, before political actors even began discussing the postponement of the 2020 elections, our Weekly Report raised the main issues with holding the vote in October.

 - Since early in 2018, we have alerted readers to the trend of WhatsApp turning into Brazil’s go-to political weapon.